seal-research/OmniCode/README.md

 pip install .
 ```

-> NOTE: Running `pip install .` in multi-swe-bench installs multi=swe-bench as package.
+> NOTE: Running `pip install .` in multi-swe-bench installs multi-swe-bench as package.
 If you make changes to multi-swe-bench and wish to run/test the changes locally, you can re-run `pip install .` in the multi-sweb-bench folder to update the package for your local CodeArena.

 ## CodeArena Evaluation